MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Ktmutil.md

 ms.assetid: 53bc56df-f0e5-443b-ab20-bbf8b11d4a9a
 author: jaimeo
 ---
-# ktmutil
+# Ktmutil
-starts the Kernel Transaction manager utility. if used without parameters, **ktmutil** displays available subcommands.
+Starts the Kernel Transaction Manager utility.
+If used without parameters, **ktmutil** displays available subcommands.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax